Medicare Advantage Denials Increase

 (Image credit: Getty Images)

-You may get a Medicare Advantage denial when seeking permission to obtain some medical care, according to a recent analysis of Medicare data.
+If you use Medicare Advantage, chances are increasing that you may be denied permission to obtain some medical care, according to a recent analysis of Medicare data.
 While 99% of Medicare Advantage enrollees must obtain prior authorization for certain services, prior authorizations are more frequently denied, according to an analysis by KFF, a nonprofit health policy research, polling and news organization.

 .